Skip to main content

 How to Use a Trial Close

-Struggling with figuring out exactly what your customer is interested in?
+Struggling to figure out exactly what your customer is interested in?
+It might be time for a trial close.

-So next time you’re struggling at that stage of the process, why not do what I do?
-Use trial closes, like, “Hey, if we were to shift the conversation to be more technical, would you find that interesting?”
-Or, “If I were to bring a technical consultant with me on the next call, would you find that more compelling to free up your calendar?”
+So, how can you use the trial close to your advantage?
+The next time you’re at that critical stage of the sales process, consider using trial closes to test the waters.
+For example, you might say, “Hey, if we were to shift the conversation to be more technical, would you find that interesting?” or “If I were to bring a technical consultant with me on the next call, would you find that more compelling to free up your calendar?”

-By closing for interest against the if, you’re far more likely to get engagement and actually discover what it is they want to talk about.
+By using trial closes, you’re not just closing for a sale—you’re closing for interest.
+This approach is more likely to get your prospect engaged and help you discover what they really want to talk about.

 For more Hacks, check out our YouTube page.